Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

-Consider a principal $G$-bundle $P\to \Sigma$, and denote by\footnote{Note that it is possible to see $\mathcal{A}$ as sections of the fibre bundle $(J^1P)/G \to \Sigma$, thus fitting with our general framework (see e.g. \cite{MangiarottiSardanashvily2000, Lopez}).}
+Consider a principal $G$-bundle $P\to \Sigma$, and denote by\footnote{Note that it is possible to see $\Acal$ as sections of the fibre bundle $(J^1P)/G \to \Sigma$, thus fitting with our general framework (see e.g. \cite{MangiarottiSardanashvily2000, Lopez}).}

 the space of principal connections.
-This is an affine space (locally) modelled over the space of $\fg$-valued 1-forms, i.e.\ $\mathcal{A} \sim \Omega^1(\Sigma,\fg)$.
-Often, its elements $A\in \mathcal{A}$ are called \emph{gauge potentials}, or gauge connections.
+This is an affine space (locally) modelled over the space of $\fg$-valued 1-forms.
+Denoting by $\sim$ the local model for infinite-dimensional manifolds, we write $\Acal \sim \Omega^1(\Sigma,\fg)$.
+Often, the elements $A\in \Acal$ are called \emph{gauge potentials}, or gauge connections.